-The Pankhurst Plot aims to be another sustainably funded project with MUD in collaboration with the Friends of Chorlton Park Group & Emmeline’s Pantry.
+The Pankhurst Plot is our project in collaboration with the Friends of Chorlton Park Group & Emmeline’s Pantry.
 A vibrant and versatile food growing community garden, incorporating a woodland walk, wild play area and mud kitchen.

-The food grown will either be donated to the pantry or utilised within another zero food waste project.
-The garden will be maintained by volunteers and managed by ourselves.
+The food grown is either donated to the pantry or utilised within another zero food waste project.
+The garden is maintained by volunteers and managed by ourselves.
 The function of the garden will evolve naturally over time with it’s direction being decided through community partners input.